 - Map the content from your RSS feed to your WordPress posts’ details

-Have any questions about how to import RSS feeds into WordPress as posts?
+Have any questions about importing RSS feeds as WordPress posts?
 Leave them in the comments and we’ll try to help out!

 Hi, can Feedzy RSS import full-text articles from shortened RSS feeds?